Head and neck oncology

 Thereafter he graduated in Medicine (MBBS) from King’s College London in 2006 and completed generic surgical training, which culminated in the Membership of Royal College of Surgeons (MRCS) in 2009.
 His higher surgical training in oral and maxillofacial surgery was based in the south coast of England and this led to the award of the Fellowship of the Royal College of Surgeons in Oral and Maxillofacial Surgery (FRCS-OMFS) in 2014.
 He has completed a head and neck and microvascular reconstruction fellowship in a renowned centre in Munich in 2012 and was subsequently also selected for the highly coveted national interface head and neck fellowships.
 He has also developed an interest in implantology and has completed advanced training in the field.

-Mr Gulati’s surgical interests lie in head and neck oncology and microvascular reconstruction, salivary gland surgery, surgical dermatology, complex oral surgery and implantology.
-His clinics are based in East Grinstead and the Medway region, and he is also a member of the West Kent Head and Neck Multidisciplinary team.
+His clinics are based in East Grinstead and the Medway region, and he is also a core member of the West Kent Head and Neck Multidisciplinary team.

 Mr Laurence Newman